 Sober October is an opportunity to reduce consumption or take a break from alcohol.
-Drinking too much alcohol can lead to health issues including high blood pressure, liver disease, depression and anxiety, cancer and obesity.
-It can also cause a weakened immune system, increasing the chances of getting sick – which should be of even greater concern during a global pandemic.
+Drinking too much alcohol can lead to health issues, including high blood pressure, liver disease, depression and anxiety, cancer and obesity.
+It can also cause a weakened immune system, increasing the chances of getting sick.

 Are you considering giving it a go for the rest of the month?
 If so, here are suggestions for taking a break from or reducing your alcohol consumption:

 - Try non-alcoholic beers at fall festivals and sports gatherings.

 - Plan or seek out Halloween activities that don’t involve alcohol, such as hayrides, pumpkin patches or trick-or-treating with your children.

 - Recruit friends and family to join you, making it easier to plan outings that are not centered around drinking.

 - Replace the nightly cocktail or glass of wine with a mocktail or a fancy glass of sparkling water.